wmhilton-stoplight/platform-docs/docs/3.-design/b.starting-a-new-api-design.md

 Next, add request parameters.
 You can add Path, Query, and Body parameters.
 - Add parameters, choose a type, and add short descriptions.
 Validations like in models are essential to add additional constraints.

-Next, let's use the model we created as the response type.
+Finally, let's use the model we created as the response type.
 - Using references lets you reuse models across multiple endpoints.
 You can also use existing models from other APIs.
 - It's easy to skip errors, but they are important.
 Proper error handling saves loads of support time and frustrated developers.
 - You should add examples for each response type.